BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites-Linux.md

 During installation:

 - Set the **data directory** to a dedicated drive/folder (e.g., `C:\PostgreSQL\17\data`).
-- Set a strong password for the `postgres` superuser — **remember this password**, you will need it throughout the workshop.
+- Set a strong password for the `postgres` superuser,  **remember this password**, you will need it throughout the workshop.
 - Accept the default port **5432**.
 - Accept the default locale.